tmoens/zfin-data-api/README.md

 ```

 Note: While working on the system, you should probably store abbreviated versions to the
-ZFIN download files on your local server and configure your system to access those files
+ZFIN download files on your local server and configure .development.env file to access those files
 to avoid repeatedly downloading the large ZFIN files.

 ### Run the API - production